 NOTE: This option is available only when printing an HP-GL/2, PostScript or PDF job.
 Accuracy is guaranteed only when printing on plain, coated, or heavyweight coated paper.

-- In the Windows HP-GL/2 or PostScript driver dialog: select the Color tab, then Printer Managed Colors, then select Printer Emulation from the Source Profile list.
-You can then select from the Emulated Printer list. - In the Mac OS X Print dialog: select the Color Options panel, then select from the Printer Emulation list.
+• In the Windows HP-GL/2 or PostScript driver dialog: select the Color tab, then Printer Managed Colors, then select Printer Emulation from the Source Profile list.
+You can then select from the Emulated Printer list.